 This year the Events are:

-Celebrating Scotlands Sharks and Scientific Workshop :: Join us on the 10th & 11th of May at Loch Lomond Sea Life Aquarium for a range of exciting, interactive and unforgettable experiences to raise awareness of the wide range of sharks in Scotland and the challenges they are facing.
+Celebrating Scotlands Sharks :: Join us for a range of exciting, interactive and unforgettable experiences to raise awareness of the wide range of sharks in Scotland and the challenges they are facing.
 From 30ft inflatable sharks, egg case hunts and presentations to an introduction to ground breaking Scottish research and crafts and puzzles for children of all ages!

 The Sharkatag weekend :: This Event operates from four main centres …… Drummore, Sandhead, Isle of Whithorn & Brighouse Bay at Kirkudbright and takes place around mid-summer from marks around the Solway and SW Scotland with the focus on tagging tope, smoothound and collecting data on other shark species.